AdobeDocs/document-cloud-learn.en/help/sign/sign-advanced-users/advanced-users-overview.md

     <a href="megasign.md"><strong>Collecting Signatures in Bulk</strong></a>
     </div>
     <br>
-    <em>Collect hundreds of signatures at once for a liability waiver in just a few short steps</em>
+    <em>Collect hundreds of signatures at once for any document in just a few short steps</em>
   </td>
   <td>
     <a href="webform.md">